jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Gatsby Browser and Gatsby SSR

 As your site grows bigger, you don't want to go trough every single page and wrap the [Layout](#layout) component around it.
-Instead, you can use the Gatsby [wrapPageElement](https://www.gatsbyjs.com/docs/ssr-apis/#wrapPageElement) plugin, which will be defined in the [gatsby-ssr.js](https://www.gatsbyjs.com/docs/api-files-gatsby-ssr) and [gatsby-browser.js](https://www.gatsbyjs.com/docs/api-files-gatsby-browser/) files at the root of your project to automatically wrap your layout.
+Instead, you can use the Gatsby [wrapPageElement](https://www.gatsbyjs.com/docs/ssr-apis/#wrapPageElement) plugin, which will be defined in the [gatsby-ssr.js](https://www.gatsbyjs.com/docs/api-files-gatsby-ssr) and [gatsby-browser.js](https://www.gatsbyjs.com/docs/api-files-gatsby-browser/) files at the root of your project, to automatically wrap the main layout.

 ```
 import React from 'react'